OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/create-channel.md

 ## Basic example {#Creatingchannels-Basicexample}

-The following command will create a channel in *MyProject* called *Experimental* using the *Test Only* lifecycle instead:
+The following command creates a channel in *MyProject* called *Experimental* using the *Test Only* lifecycle instead:

 ```bash
 octo create-channel --project MyProject --name Experimental --lifecycle "Test Only" --server http://MyOctopusServerURL.com --apikey MyAPIKey